a3609640/DNFA-gene-analysis/README.md

 ensure that necessary shell environment variables are set.

 ## First Steps
-(Note: References in this section to STAR-Index-and-Alignment may soon be replaced by instructions to `make bamfiles`.)

-From the top-level directory of your Git project clone, the first script to invoke, after `source configuration`, is `RNA-Seq/STAR-Index-and-Alignment`.
+From the top-level directory of your Git project clone, the first command to invoke, after `source configuration`, is `make bamfiles`.
 That script will download the sources for a specific version of STAR, and compile them on your machine.
 Then it will download and sequence a reference human genome.
-Then it will process various project-specific files against That reference genome.
+Then it will process various project-specific files against That reference genome, ultimately converting them from .fastq.gz to .bam format.

+On System (2) above, this step takes about three hours.

-The STAR-index-and-Alignment script attempts to Do The Right Thing if it is invoked multiple times.
+The Makefile attempts to Do The Right Thing if it is invoked multiple times.
 It creates output directories with sensible permissions if they are absent.
 If STAR is already built and installed it does not repeat the download and compilation.
 If human genome files are already downloaded it does not download them again.
 If a reference genome has already been sequenced, it is reused.
-Etc.  Thus, it should be safe to re-invoke the script if it was interrupted.
+Etc.

 However note that the detection of previously-completed work is not foolproof.
-If in doubt, it is best to rm -rf ${generatedDataRoot}/* and then re-execute.
+If in doubt, it is best to `make clean` and re-execute.
+Note that there are also more fine-grained 'clean' targets, to permit isolated re-exeuctions of portions of thr processing pipeline.

 # Software Engineering Discussion for Biologists